hpssjellis/grants/proposal-helium-and-the-arduino-portenta-lora-vision-shield.md

 ## Timeline/Roadmap

-March 2021 - May 2021: research LoRa and LoRaWan abilities for the Arduino Portenta Pro LoRa Vision Shield.
+March 2021 - May 2021: Research LoRa and LoRaWan abilities for the Arduino Portenta Pro LoRa Vision Shield.
 2 hours a day for 2 months ~ 120 hours

-July 2021: Start Helium Version of Project ~ 60 hours Aug 2021: Wprk on Educational Videos aimed at the large Arduino audience   ~ 60 hours Fall 2021: Testing and updating of software  ~ 10 hours
+July 2021: Start Helium Version of Project ~ 60 hours
+Aug 2021: Work on Educational Videos aimed at the large Arduino audience   ~ 60 hours
+Fall 2021: Testing and updating of software  ~ 10 hours

 Milestones

-For each milestone, please describe:
-- The functionality that we can expect after the completion of each milestone.
-This should be detailed enough that it can be used to ensure that the software meets the specification you outlined in the Deliverables.
-- How many people will be working on each milestone and their roles
-- The amount of funding required for each milestone
-- How much time this milestone will take to achieve (using real dates)
+1: Proof of Helium Connection with Arduino PortentaH7 and LoRa Vision Shield
+   By Jeremy Ellis
+   Due: July 15th, 2021
+   Cost: 400 HNT

+2. Proof of Helium Machine learning Connectivity with the Adafruit.io Dashboard
+   By Jeremy Ellis
+   Due: July 30th, 2021
+   Cost: 400 HNT

+3: Youtube video showing clear instructions to connect the PortentaH7 with vision Shield to Helium and the Adafruit.io dashboard
+   By Jeremy Ellis
+   Due: August 15th, 2021
+   Cost: 400 HNT

+4. Youtube video showing clear instructions on how to use a machine learning model with the Helium Network By Jeremy Ellis
+   Due: August 30th, 2021
+   Cost: 400 HNT

+5. Ongoing updates as needed
+   By Jeremy Ellis
+   Due: June 30th, 2022
+   Cost: 400 HNT

+6. Bonus: If time permits: Full accces to the Murata module that controls the LoRa chip on the Vision shield with solutions for MQTT web page displays of Arduino generated data.
+   By Jeremy Ellis
+   Due: August 30th, 2021

 ## Budget

-Budget:
-Pay for time spend developing software.
+Pay for time spend developing and testing original software.
 2 hours a day for 2 months (July, August) at $50 USD an hour = 2 * 60 * 50 = $6000 USD

 HNT average from May 2020 to May 2021 = $3.63 USD see [helium04.csv](helium04.csv)
 $6000 USD converted to HNT at $3.63 USD per HNT  = 1652 HNT

-+348 HNT for Fall 2021 testing and 1 year of upgrades.
++348 HNT for Fall 2021 testing and 1 year of updates.

-## Total HNT Project request = 2000 HNT to connect the Arduino Pro Portenta LoRa Vision Shield to the Helium Network.
+## Total HNT Project request = 2000 HNT to connect the Machine learning capable Arduino Pro Portenta LoRa Vision Shield to the Helium Network with Educational videos showing typical Arduino users how to do it.